MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **HardFaultCount** – The number of hard page faults for the process.
 (Windows only)

+- **IdentityBackgroundDuration** - The amount of time authentication initialization took in the background.

+- **IdentityMainThreadDuration** - The amount of time authentication initialization took on the main thread.

 - **InitializationDuration** - The duration in microseconds it took to first initialize the Office process.

 - **InterruptionMessageId** - If the boot was interrupted by a dialog asking for user input, the ID of the dialog.

 - **LegacyDuration** - The length of time the activity took to execute, measured using different starting and ending points than Activity.Duration.

+- **LoadAccountsDuration** - The amount of time it took to load the accounts which are signed into Office.

+- **OneAuthConfigCached** - Whether the configuration data for the new authentication stack was previously cached.

+- **OneAuthStackUsed** - Whether the new authentication stack is being used.

 - **OpenAsNew** – Whether the app was started by opening an existing document as the template for a new one.